markziemann/contam/README.md

 # contam

-`contam` is a bash script that uses BWA MEM alignment to quantify contamination from paired end Illumina sequences.
+`contam` is a bash script that uses BWA MEM alignment to quantify contamination from Illumina sequences.
 This is particularly useful for screening RNA-seq data derived from in vitro cultures where mycoplasma contamination is fairly common.
+It is tested to work with single- and paired-end RNA-seq and DNA-seq, and might work for other sequence data types.

 ## Installation - native